CMU-CREATE-Lab/esdr/README.md

     1. Create the `config-prod.json` and `mail-config-prod.json` files.
 Just copy from the other configs, but you need only include the parts that differ from `config.js`.

     2. Do the following to create the production database and user:

+        The syntax differs depending upon the version of MySQL you are using.

+        If you are using MySQL 5.7:

             CREATE DATABASE IF NOT EXISTS esdr_prod;
             GRANT ALL PRIVILEGES ON esdr_prod.* To 'esdr_prod'@'localhost' IDENTIFIED BY 'USE_A_GOOD_PASSWORD_HERE';
+            GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_prod.* TO 'esdr_prod'@'localhost';

+        If you are using MySQL 8+:

+            CREATE DATABASE IF NOT EXISTS esdr_prod;
+            CREATE USER 'esdr_prod'@'localhost' IDENTIFIED BY 'USE_A_GOOD_PASSWORD_HERE';
+            GRANT ALL PRIVILEGES ON esdr_prod.* TO 'esdr_prod'@'localhost';
             GRANT SELECT,INSERT,UPDATE,DELETE,CREATE ON esdr_prod.* TO 'esdr_prod'@'localhost';

         Again, make sure the user and password you specify matches those in `config-prod.json`.